UCLdarianrodriguez/AMLS_assignment23_24/README.md

     hf.plot_hyper_tuning(dimensions_list,scores,"F1-Score over diffent PCA-SVM","Components",name="PCA components scores (SVM)")

 The classification report, specifying the precision, recall, and F1-score for each model, is directly printed in the console.

+The “load_data” method in class “MNISTDataManager”, downloads the dataset using medmnist library in .npz format, “split_dataset” divides the dataset into training, validation, and testing sets.